Confident England look to dash South Africa's hopes | Sports-Games

 However, England will miss the services of left-arm pacer Tymal Mills as he has been ruled out of the tournament due to a right thigh strain suffered in their last match.

-Even though they managed to win three matches on the trot, South Africa's campaign has been far from impressive.
+Even though they managed to win three matches on the trot, South Africa's campaign have been far from impressive.

 They wilted under pressure against a quality side like Australia and Temba Bavuma's team ill-affords to repeat the mistake against England.